 Intercountry Adoption of a Relative

 We have experience assisting families to adopt relatives from their country of origin.
-We provide the information families need including the interconnection between provincial adoption process and federal immigration requirements to complete their adoption.

 The applicant may be the child’s aunt, uncle, grandparent or cousin, depending on the country of origin’s definition of relative.
-Applicants who apply to adopt a relative must follow the same preparation and process for intercountry adoption as non-relative applicants.
+Applicants who apply to adopt a relative must follow the same preparation and process for intercountry adoption in Ontario as non-relative applicants.
 You must:

 - register with an adoption agency that is licensed to do adoptions from that country,